 This event also helps highlight the need for the technology industry to give back to the broader community.
 Watch this short video from the leader of the AI conference, Hugo Larochelle, as he shares the motivation behind the conference.

-What does Techaide think about using AI to advance philanthropic causes?
+What are your thoughts on using AI to advance philanthropic causes?

 Artificial intelligence has the potential to revolutionize philanthropy by making it more efficient, effective, and impactful.
 Here are a few examples of how AI is already being used to advance philanthropic causes: